Artificial Intelligence

 Oppose Unless Amended Through Coalition

 Passed the Assembly on June 2.
-To be heard in the Senate Judiciary Committee.
+July 15 hearing in the Senate Judiciary Committee.

 AB 1018 would regulate the development and deployment of automated decisions tools (ADS) that can be used to make consequential decisions, including employment and health care decisions.
 The bill would also require developers and deployers of ADS to conduct risk assessments and meet other requirements.

-Assembly Privacy and Consumer Protection Committee Oppose Unless Amended Coalition Letter
+Senate Judiciary Committee Coalition Oppose Unless Amended Letter

 Mark Farouk